Improve balance part 2 – vestibular and proprioceptive training

 - Narrow feet or feet together

-- Tightrope position – if this is too difficult you can do an offset tightrope
+- Tightrope position – (as if standing on a balance beam) if this is too difficult you can do an offset tightrope

 - 1-leg standing – make sure to switch legs